 Under the Equity Distribution Agreement, the Company will set the parameters for the sale of shares, including any price, time or size limits or other customary parameters or conditions.
-The Company intends to sell shares pursuant to the Equity Distribution Agreement from time to time in varying amounts, which may be limited, based upon factors including (among others) market conditions, trading liquidity, the trading price of the Company's common stock, and determinations by the Company of its need for, and appropriate sources of, additional capital.
+The Company intends to sell shares pursuant to the Equity

+Distribution Agreement from time to time in varying amounts, which may be limited, based upon factors including (among others) market conditions, trading liquidity, the trading price of the Company's common stock, and determinations by the Company of its need for, and appropriate sources of, additional capital.
 Subject to the terms and conditions of the Equity Distribution Agreement, Goldman may sell the shares by any method permitted by law, including without limitation (i) by means of ordinary brokers' transactions (whether or not solicited), (ii) to or through a market maker, (iii) directly on or through any national securities exchange or facility thereof, a trading facility of a national securities association, an alternative trading system, or any other market venue, (iv) in the over-the-counter market, (v) in privately negotiated transactions, or (vi) through a combination of any such methods.
-The Company will pay Goldman a commission equal to up to 3.0% of the gross proceeds of any common stock sold through Goldman under the Equity Distribution Agreement, and also has provided Goldman with customary representations, warranties, covenants and indemnification rights.
-The Equity Distribution Agreement may be terminated by the Company upon written notice to Goldman or by Goldman upon written notice to the Company.
+The Company will pay Goldman a commission equal to up to 3.0% of the gross proceeds of any common stock sold through Goldman under the Equity Distribution Agreement may be terminated by the Company upon written notice to Goldman or by Goldman upon written notice to the Company.
 In the case of any purchase of shares by Goldman directly as principal pursuant to a Terms Agreement, such Terms Agreement may be terminated by Goldman upon notice to the Company under certain circumstances, including but not limited to the occurrence of a material adverse effect in the Company.

-In the three months ended June 30, 2022, the Company has sold 2.1 million shares of common stock for gross proceeds of \$8.3 million (\$8.0 million net of offering costs).
+For the three months ended September 30, 2022 the Company sold 8.7 million shares of common stock for gross proceeds of \$47.9 million (\$46.1 million net of offering costs).
+For the nine months ended September 30, 2022 the Company sold 10.7 million shares of common stock for gross proceeds of \$56.2 million (\$54.1 million net of offering costs).